translation

 • Magyar

-The Japanese government is pushing for a stronger inheritance tax to secure tax revenue, but concerns are growing over the potential infringement of citizens' inheritance rights.
-While the government argues that it needs to increase the burden of inheritance tax on wealthy individuals to achieve fiscal soundness, there are criticisms that the tax hike is excessive.
+Amidst the Japanese government's pursuit of measures to strengthen inheritance tax in order to secure tax revenue, concerns about infringement on citizens' inheritance rights are being raised.
+While the government maintains the stance that it needs to increase the inheritance tax burden on the wealthy to achieve fiscal soundness, criticism that the tax increase is excessive is emerging.

-The Japanese government has embarked on strengthening inheritance tax as a means to reduce its national debt, which has reached 1 quadrillion yen.
-With Japan facing serious challenges due to its aging population, the highest life expectancy in the world, the government believes that it is inevitable to secure tax revenue through higher inheritance taxes.
+The Japanese government has embarked on strengthening inheritance tax as a means to reduce the national debt, which amounts to 1 quadrillion yen.
+Particularly, given the severe aging issue stemming from the world's highest life expectancy, the government believes that securing tax revenue through inheritance tax hikes is unavoidable.

-The government has been strengthening integrated taxation of inheritance and gift taxes since this year, extending the period for calculating gift tax from three years to seven years.
-The government is also considering extending this period to a maximum of 15 years.
-This is part of a plan to regulate lifetime gifts that the wealthy have been using as a means to avoid inheritance tax.
+Since this year, the government has been intensifying integrated taxation of inheritance and gift taxes, including extending the period for calculating gift tax additions from 3 years to 7 years.
+Moreover, they are considering extending this period to a maximum of 15 years in the future.
+Through this, they aim to regulate lifetime gifts that the wealthy have been utilizing as a means to evade inheritance tax.

-Inheritance tax for siblings is also expected to increase.
-Under current inheritance tax law, when both parents have passed away, siblings are granted a basic exemption of half of the total inheritance.
-However, this exemption is expected to be reduced.
-The government's plan is to significantly lower the basic exemption and increase the burden of inheritance tax.
+Furthermore, an increase in inheritance tax for siblings is anticipated.
+Under the current inheritance tax law, when parents are absent, siblings are granted a basic exemption equivalent to half of the total inherited amount.
+However, this is scheduled to be revised in a direction that reduces this exemption.
+The government's plan is to significantly lower the basic exemption, thereby increasing the inheritance tax burden.

-However, the government's move to strengthen inheritance tax has sparked controversy over the infringement of inheritance rights.
-While inheritance tax is a tax, it is ultimately property that is transferred from parents to children.
-Therefore, critics argue that excessive inheritance tax can infringe upon inheritance rights.
+However, this inheritance tax strengthening movement by the government is causing controversy regarding the infringement of inheritance rights.
+Although inheritance tax is a tax, it ultimately involves the transfer of property from parents to children.
+Therefore, imposing excessive inheritance tax can infringe on inheritance rights, critics argue.

-Meanwhile, there are also concerns about fairness in inheritance tax reform.
-This is because there is an analysis that if inheritance taxes become too high, inheritance will not be active.
-Ultimately, it is argued that the middle class, which paid lower inheritance taxes, will benefit, and the effect of increasing taxes on the wealthy will be minimal.
+Meanwhile, the issue of fairness in inheritance tax reform is also being raised.
+This is because there are analyses suggesting that if inheritance tax becomes too high, it could hinder the active transfer of inheritances.
+Ultimately, it is argued that the middle class who used to pay lower inheritance taxes might benefit, while the effect of increased taxation on the wealthy could be minimal.

-In Japan, controversy over inheritance tax continues, with a focus on balancing the need to secure tax revenue and protect inheritance rights.
-While the government insists that strengthening inheritance tax is necessary for fiscal soundness, it appears that it will need to reach a consensus with the public in determining the level of tax increases.
+Thus, in Japan, debates surrounding inheritance tax continue amidst the balancing act between securing tax revenue and protecting inheritance rights.
+The government maintains its position that strengthening inheritance tax is unavoidable for achieving fiscal soundness, but it seems necessary to achieve a national consensus during the process of determining the level of tax increase.

 durumis AI News Japan